Their success stories are helping to bust the myth that women are too risk-averse for the startup world.

 . . .

-Formerly an investment banker with Citibank and an investment professional at Qualcomm Ventures, Yeon Soo Nahm is no stranger to the complexities of the investment world.
+Formerly an investment banker with Citigroup and an investment professional at Qualcomm Ventures, Soo Nahm is no stranger to the complexities of the investment world.
 Combined with her vested interest in education, she fits right into EdTech startup Mathpresso as its CFO.

 Founded by Lee Jong-heun and Lee Yong-jae, Mathpresso developed Qanda.
 This AI-powered educational app uses an in-house search engine to interpret text and mathematical symbols from photos.
 Qanda has also taken off beyond South Korea, with 9.8 million monthly active users in over 50 countries like Japan, Vietnam, Indonesia, and Thailand.

-Speaking at the ASU + GSV Summit, Yeon expressed optimism for Mathpresso’s post-pandemic future:
+Speaking at the ASU + GSV Summit, Soo expressed optimism for Mathpresso’s post-pandemic future:

 “Even as we’re coming out of COVID-19 in some parts of the world, our users and daily time spent are still maintained.
 So the emotional barrier that students might have had towards EdTech has now been knocked down.”

 “I think it’s an exciting time for us to be here.
-With all of us trying to bring about equity in education, I am very excited to be in this space.”
+With all of us trying to bring equity in education, I am very thrilled to be in this space.”

 . . .